This page contains more advanced information and notes regarding Luperci.

 Historically, non-Luperci were canines who had not yet been affected by the Luperci virus.
 As such, they were incapable of shifting into a bipedal form.
 There existed two conditions which could have prevented individuals from ever gaining the ability to shift — viral immunity and genetic immunity.

 Viral immunity prevented the Luperci virus from staying in the body long enough to cause the requisite genetic mutation.
 Genetic immunity prevented the virus from causing the mutation even if the individual became sufficiently infected.

 These conditions were extremely rare though, and eventually, non-Luperci became extinct as a general population as non-Luperci reproductive partners gradually dwindled.

 Viral immunity became obsolete when the entire population already has the genetic mutation allowing for the ability to shift.
 However, genetic immunity may still occur very rarely.

 Genetic immunity still occurs (rarely) and prevents an individual from inheriting or obtaining the Luperci mutation, though they are still perpetually “infected” with the Luperci virus.
 Genetically immune canines can be born to Luperci parents and will always have Luperci children.

 Notes about immunity

-- Luperci immunity must be specifically requested and approved by the ‘Souls Assemblage.
+- Luperci genetic immunity must be specifically requested and approved by the ‘Souls Assemblage.